Andre601/Math-Expansion/README.md

 The Debug option enables or disables the expansion's debug mode.
 With debug enabled will warnings also print an exception, if the warning is a result of an exception.

-This is mostly useful for support and could increase your server log files.
+This is mostly useful for support and could increase the size of your server log files.

-### Precision
+### Decimals
-The default precision to use.
-A precision of 2 would result in the numbers showing as `#.##`, 3 results in `#.###`, etc.
+Sets how many decimal points after the dot should be shown.

+By default, are 3 decimals shown, which means that a number such as `123.4567` would become `123.457`.
+The actual result also depends on what [rounding mode](#rounding) has been selected.

-Any number lower than 0 will automatically be changed to 0.
+If the number is lower than 0 will it default to 0.

 ### Rounding
 The default rounding behaviour to use.